What is Monzo business?

 - Digital receipts - Upload receipts as you go

 - Categorise spending - manage spending and budgets with payment categories

 - Savings pots - separate your money into pots

-- Invoices - create and send invoices via the app or on the web page
+- Invoices - create and send invoices via the app or on the web page (Pro account only)

 - Mobile and web access - Access your account from both your phone and computer.
 The web app lets you pay people, export statements and see your transaction history, while you can do this and other important tasks through the mobile app such as setting alerts, sending invoices and uploading receipts.